Congressional Republicans threaten action over Trump's tariffs

 And Sen. Ben Sasse, R-Neb., said that the president's "bad ideas" will kill steel jobs.

-"You have 140 thousand steel production workers.
+"You have 140,000 steel production workers.
 Some of them will be mildly helped by the president’s tariffs.
 Far more jobs will be lost for other factory workers," Sasse said.

-Republicans are exploring ways to blunt the president’s authority on an issue where they disagree.
+Republicans are exploring ways to blunt the president’s authority on an issue on which they disagree.

 Congress has the authority to act on trade issues, but the pendulum has swung in recent years, through court cases and by Congress delegating its authority to the executive branch.